concernedbow11/blinkyblink/README.md

 * I've set it to record only 40 frames at 10fps
 * Run the mainframe.py file to use the gui

-##### This removes any imutils dependencies that would otherwise be required and instead either rewrites it or I've written cv2 alternatives for them
+##### This removes any imutils dependencies that would otherwise be required and instead uses cv2 alternatives for them

 ######  Also thanks to Adrian Rosebrock from pyimagesearch for the face landmarks and tutorial